Related Post: Bicycle Trip Report – Toronto To Ottawa to Brockville

 On to the nation’s capital!
 I’ve got a room at the Econolodge on Rideau Avenue in downtown Ottawa but the trip to get there is going to be fantastic.
 I am especially looking forward to the stretch along the Ottawa River as I get close to the downtown.
 Cyril tells me that my route from Renfrew involves some pretty quiet backcountry roads- all in all, a fine day’s cycling awaits with some good photo ops along the way.

 Today I get to cycle back along the river along the path I used yesterday to get to downtown.
 Same, same…but different!
 The Ottawa area looks like it is well-equipped with bike paths so it should make for some stress-free riding as I head to Cyril’s in Kanata.
 I’m going to make this a leisurely ride if I can.
-Here is a crop of a very informative 2016 The Official Cycling Map for Ottawa-Gatineau (click on blue to access) put out by the National Capital Commission that shows some of the possibilities and my intended route into downtown Ottawa and then back to Kanata.
+Here is a crop of a very informative The 2019 Official Cycling Map for Ottawa-Gatineau (click on the title to access) put out by the National Capital Commission that shows some of the possibilities and my intended route into downtown Ottawa and then back to Kanata.

-Day Eight: Kanata to Brockville- 112 km
+Day 8: Kanata to Brockville- 112 km

 Another Sunday- and another great day to put on some early kilometres!
-In retrospect, I could have made Kingston the end point and made a point of following the Rideau Canal all the way.
+In retrospect, I could have made Kingston the endpoint and made a point of following the Rideau Canal all the way.
 Maybe next time!
 Click here to see the very nice route I get to do.

-Day Nine: Brockville VIA Station to Toronto Union Station
+Day 9: Brockville to Toronto Union Station

 Homeward bound- the easy way.
 The mid-morning train takes baggage so for an extra $20.
-I get to put my bicycle into a box which VIA provides and then sit back for three hours as we zip back to Union Station in downtown Toronto.
+I get to put my bicycle into a box that VIA provides and then sit back for three hours as we zip back to Union Station in downtown Toronto.

-Post-trip correction: this particular VIA train apparently has a bike rack so you are not required to box your bike.
+Post-trip correction: This particular VIA train apparently has a bike rack so you are not required to box your bike.
 It still costs but at least you are spared the need to take off the pedals, loosen and twist the handlebars to the side, and remove the seat.
 It means that when you get to your destination you can wheel the bike right from the platform with no fuss.